Offering Post-Doctoral Training Opportunities

 - Cellular and molecular mechanisms including cellular therapies and regenerative medicine

 This training program is supported through a T32 training grant from NIH, NIAID(T32 AI125231).

 We are currently seeking applicants that are in their surgical or medical residency, or PhD students seeking post-doctoral positions.
-There is opportunity for two trainees to join the program with start dates of July 1, 2018, or beyond.
+The program typically accepts two trainees each year for a two-year commitment with appointment start dates after July 1.
 We look forward to your inquiries and applications.